quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

     await firebaseService.fBInit(config)
     console.log('Firebase init called properly')
   } catch (err) {
-    throw Error(`Error in firebase initilization: ${err}`) }
+    throw Error(`Error in firebase initialization: ${err}`) }
 }
 ```
-Callin `await firebaseService.fBInit(config)` is just a validation that our service structure is working.
-This does not gaurantee that the initialization happened with a valid api key.
+Calling `await firebaseService.fBInit(config)` is just a validation that our service structure is working.
+This does not guarantee that the initialization happened with a valid api key.
 This will be done when the app performs any auth() functionality, which will start to be highlight in the next section of the docs.

 Were also going to create a new directory in our application structure called services, and put our base service inside.
 From here we have our basic boot file structure: